-[<optional reset prologue>] [<optional operational behavior>] <infinite loop>
+[<optional reset behavior>] [<optional operational behavior>] <infinite loop> subject to the restrictions below

 The reset and operational behavior shall be separated by a call to the wait() function.
-Any behavior encountered in the thread process prior to encountering the first call to the wait() function shall be considered by the tool as reset behavior.
-Any behavior encountered in the thread process after encountering the first call to the wait() function shall be considered by the tool as operational behavior.
-Multiple calls to the wait() function may occur before the infinite loop (the behavior encountered before the first wait() will still be the reset behavior; any behavior encountered after the first wait() statement will be the operational behavior).
+Any behavior encountered in the thread process prior to encountering the first call to the wait() function shall be considered by the synthesis tool as reset behavior.
+Any behavior encountered in the thread process after encountering the first call to the wait() function shall be considered by the synthesis tool as operational behavior.

+The first call to the wait() function may occur before the infinite loop, or it may occur within the infinite loop.
+In the case where the first call to the wait() function occurs within the infinite loop, the behavior within the loop body prior to the first call to the wait() function shall be considered by the synthesis tool to be both reset behavior and operational behavior.